MooersLab/annotatedBibliography/README.md

 # Annotated bibliography template in LaTeX for specific writing projects

-These files support the automated generation of an annotated bibliography in LaTeX using bibliographic information in a BibTeX file (NOT biblatex).
+These files support the automated generation of an annotated bibliography in LaTeX using bibliographic information in a BibTeX file (NOT BibLaTeX).
 The *AnnoBib.tex* file is the master file.
 It uses the *annote* field in the BibTeX entry in *cited.bib*.
 Its style is set by *apacannx.bst*, which must be present unless this file is stored in your library of files for LaTeX on your local computer.

-To write out the cited bib entries in a manuscript that come from *global.bib*, use the command line program **bibtool** with the main.tex file's corresponding main.aux file:
+To write out the cited bib entries in a manuscript from *global.bib*, use the command line program **bibtool** with the main.tex file's corresponding main.aux file:

 Run the following code to generate a bib file of the papers cited in a manuscript.
 Note that main.tex is the manuscript file.